gigacool/ChineseFlashcardsLearning/README.md

 I would like to investigate the possibility to relive long forgotten functional programming practice to see about potential benefits.

 I also wish to investigate for user management in either a simple way or a clean way (using e.g. filters (?)).

+### Open questions

+* What DBMS to use ?
+* Do we need REST API for all possible resources or can we tune something specific (issue comes from dataset being large if all characters are taken into account, data is much more reasonable for HSK data only).